Merypol/Image-to-.Ico-Converter/README.md

 IMAGE TO ICON CONVERTER :

 USES - Simply allows you to drop an image into it, automatically convert it the .ICO format and then save it in a folder of your choice.
+Originally built as a tool as part of my indie development pipeline and for Python practice.
+Maybe it will be useful for others!

 Copyright (C) Matthew Glen